 With the moisture control and sebum-removing qualities that Nioxin products offer, the scalp becomes neither too dry nor too oily.
 For instance, the scalp and hair treatment that comes with the 3D kit (and is also available as a standalone product) contains sunscreen – so I was free to bare my patches without fear of burning or flaking.

 (I’m talking about the hair shaft, of course.
 Shame on you.)
 The thing is, when you do have some hair to bare, Nioxin treats each follicle in a kinder way.
 For instance, the lightweight conditioner contains vital amino acids for moisture balance.
-This protects all hair strands against the damages of environmental stresses and reduces breakage.
+This protects each hair strand against the damages of environmental stresses and reduces breakage.

 Meanwhile, the cleanser itself focuses on what Nioxin calls “the 3Ds of haircare” – Denisty, Derma and Diameter.
-Basically meaning that each strand expands to look bigger than it actually is.
+Basically meaning that hair strands expand to look bigger than they actually are.
 Fake it ’til you make it, right?!